MesihK/prost/README.md

 Following commands can be used to create databases and perform homology search.

-* createdb: creates a PROST database from given fasta file.
+* makedb: creates a PROST database from given fasta file.
 The fasta file usually contains more than one entry.
 * search: searches a query database agains a target database.
-Query database can contain one or more sequences embedded using createdb command. `--thr` can be used to specify an e-value threshold.
+Query database can contain one or more sequences embedded using makedb command. `--thr` can be used to specify an e-value threshold.
 The default threshold is 0.05.
 * searchsp: searches a query database agains a SwissProt January 2022 database.
-Query database can contain one or more sequences embedded using createdb command.
+Query database can contain one or more sequences embedded using makedb command.
 Again `--thr` can be used to specify an e-value threshold.

 ```
-prost createdb db/sp.fa db/sp.prdb
+prost makedb db/sp.fa db/sp.prdb
-prost createdb db/covid.fa db/covid.prdb
+prost makedb db/covid.fa db/covid.prdb
 prost search --thr 0.05 db/covid.prdb db/sp.prdb results.tsv
-prost search --thr 0.05 db/covid.prdb results.tsv
+prost searchsp --thr 0.05 db/covid.prdb results.tsv
 ```